Why does color contrast matter?

 How is it relevant to us?

-Most organizations don’t take account of whether all of their target audience can read or understand most of the documents or presentations which they produce.
-Amazingly hardly any businesses have yet to realize that they may be missing out on about 5% of their target markets because they are not aware of the effects of color blindness.
+Most organizations don't take account of whether all of their target audience can read or understand most of the documents or presentations which they produce.
+Amazingly hardly any businesses have yet to realize that they may be missing out on about 5% of their target markets because they are not aware of the effects of color blindness or low vision.

 At Nationwide, we continue to build our culture of inclusivity.
 By building digital content according to the Web Content Accessibility Guidelines (WCAG) to ensure equal access to everyone regardless of their disabilities we are supporting our vision and mission to provide extraordinary care.